 Tables in Wonderland

 (Main Restaurant Does)

-When you visit Morimoto Street Food the menu is usually posted outside the location.
+When you visit Morimoto Street Food, the menu is usually posted outside.
 And then another menu is up over the service counter.
 There’s a reason I’m telling you this.

 From my experience, the most updated menu for Morimoto Street Food is at the counter.
-Sometimes I’ve made up my mind what I want, and then get up to the counter to order and find out the other menu wasn’t updated.
+Sometimes I’ve made up my mind what I want.
+But when I get up to the counter to order, I find out the other menu wasn’t up to date.

-With all that being said, Street Food is really good.
-The only thing I wouldn’t recommend here is ordering sushi.
-That’s because if you are looking specifically for sushi, you should check out the Forbidden Lounge on the second floor of the restaurant.
-That will be your best option.
+With all that being said, Street Food is delicious.
+The only thing I wouldn’t recommend ordering here is sushi.

-Close to the counter, there’s a sign posted with a little bit of a back story about street food.
-Apparently street food dates back all the way to the 14th century.
+Close to the counter I noticed a sign posted that shared the back story of street food.
+Apparently, street food dates back to the 14th century.
+Who knew?

 Things we’ve tried at Disney Springs Morimoto Street Food:

 Morimoto Baby Ribs are the most popular item on the menu at Street Food.
 Each order actually comes with three pieces and makes for quite a scrumptious bite.